 Euphorbia hirta extract demonstrated active against dysenteric epidemia in 53 patients (Ridet and Chartol).

 Clinical trials conducted on 150 cases of colopathies related to Entamoeba histolytica with Euphorbia hirta extract.
 The authors obtained 83.34% of healing.
-The activity of plant extract was comparable to pharmaceutical product Flagentyl in the treatment of intestinal amoebas (Martin et al).
+The excellent activity of the plant extract was comparable to pharmaceutical product Flagentyl (an antibiotic) in the treatment of intestinal amoebas (Martin et al).

 Applications Asthma weed

 An excellent natural medicine used to treat asthma and bronchial infection, cough and throat spasms.

 It is extensively used in treating liver problems.

 Asthma weed is used with success to increase low blood platelets count in Dengue fever and Chikungunya.